nagar-omer/pruning-bert/readme.md

 use eval_and_predict.ipynb

 ## hyper params
-you can your own configuration by modifying hyper_params.json
+you can set your own configuration by modifying hyper_params.json